mikiec84/generator-botlerplate/README.md

-Then, choose if you prefer to use the sources of the botlerplate, with all ressources directly available, or the module, if you'd rather have a started project to work on but use the node module of the Botlerplate.
+Then, choose if you prefer to use the sources of the botlerplate (with all source files directly available) or the module (with npm).
 Either way, you'll have something to start working on.

 [logo3]: https://github.com/RecastAI/generator-botlerplate/blob/features/prompt/generators/app/ressources/source.png "Recast.AI"